-If you have not been vaccinated and are in close contact with someone who has measles, there is a 90% chance you will catch the disease.2
+If you have not been vaccinated and are in close contact with someone who has measles, there is an up to 90% chance you will catch the disease.2

 Risk areas for Measles

 By breathing in tiny droplets spread by the coughs and sneezes of people infected with the measles virus.2 The virus survives for a few hours on surfaces and in the air, so can also be picked up on the hands and then carried to the mouth, nose and eyes.2 People with the infection can spread the virus up to four days before or after the appearance of the rash.2

 Measles vaccination significantly reduced deaths worldwide.
 But measles is still common in developing countries, especially in parts of Africa and Asia.
 Parts of Europe are also affected (see map).2,3

 Coughs, sneezes and a runny or blocked nose; sore eyes; fever; patchy red rash, usually spreading from the head and neck to the rest of the body.4